waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

   expect(link.tags.map(&:text)).to include('education', 'ruby')
 end
 ```
-* :exclamation: What happens if the user submits no value within the tag field?
+* :white_check_mark: What happens if the user submits no value within the tag field?
 Is a tag still being created?
 Do you think this a problem?
 If it is, fix it!

-* :exclamation: Setup a rake task for performing migrations.
+* :white_check_mark: Setup a rake task for performing migrations.

 [ [Next Stage](bookmark_manager_stage_2.md) ]